Sc1entifik/NvimTeleport/INSTRUCTIONS.md

 - When you have a chain of errors address the top one instead of attacking all of them.
 Many times the first error causes a chain reaction whereby the condition that causes the one underneath it won't happen once the first error is fixed.

 - Sometimes it just isn't worth fixing.
 Your error message is really obscure, you looked high and low but you just can't seem to fix it.
 While you should strive to get rid of all your errors there are a few times where it just pays to leave sleeping dogs lie.
-If it's something small like you can't get the linter working for a language you don't use very often and you are otherwise happy programming with your configuration that is all that really matters at the end of the day.
+When it's something small like you can't get the linter working for a language you don't use very often and you are otherwise happy programming with your configuration that is all that really matters at the end of the day.